microsoft/azurelinux/toolkit/docs/formats/imageconfig.md

 ### PackageRepos

 The `PackageRepos` list defines custom package repos to use with **ISO installers**.
 Each repo must set `Name` and `BaseUrl`.
-Each repo may also set `GPGCheck` (`GPGCheck` defaults to `true`) and `GPGKeys` (a string of the form `file:///path/to/key1 file:///path/to/key2 ...`. `GPGKeys` defaults to the Microsoft RPM signing keys if left unset), and `Install` to also include the repo in the final installed image.
+Each repo may also set `GPGCheck`/`RepoGPGCheck` (both default to `true`), `GPGKeys` (a string of the form `file:///path/to/key1 file:///path/to/key2 ...`. `GPGKeys` defaults to the Microsoft RPM signing keys if left unset), and `Install` which causes the repo file to be installed into the final image.

-If a custom repo entry is present, the default repo entires **will not be used during install**.
+If a custom repo entry is present, the default local file repo entires **will not be used during install**.
 If you want to also use them you will need to add an entry for [local.repo](toolkit/resources/manifests/image/local.repo) into the repo list.
+The default behavior is to pre-download the required packages into the ISO installer from repos defined in `REPO_LIST`.

 By default the repo will only be used during ISO install, it may also be made available to the installed image by setting `Install` to `true`.